teotikalki/stop-spammer-registrations-plugin/readme.txt

 Requires at least: 3.0
 Tested up to: 3.9
 Contributors: Keith Graham
-Stable tag: 5.8
+Stable tag: 5.9
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Stop Spammers Plugin checks comments and logins using many methods to stop spammers.

 == Description ==
 Stop Spammers is an aggressive spam plugin that stops spam registrations, logins and comments using multiple checks.
-It checks several spammer databases such as StopForumSpam.com and Project Honeypot.
 It looks for typical spammer bad behaviors and blocks those.
 It extends Akismet checks to logins.
 It blocks access to users who anonymize their browsers, and it checks how long it takes to fill in a comment or login form and blocks users who are too fast.
 The plugin is extremely aggressive and makes no apologies for occasionally blocking users who do not behave well.
 It will block users who install anonymizing plugins or turn off headers and cookies.
 Normal users will never know the plugin has been installed.
 The plugin installs "honeypots" to fool spammers into leaving spam with a hidden form, where they will be marked as a spammer and blocked.
 The plugin is not active as long as your site is being browsed so that it does not block content, but only kicks in if a form is submitted.
 When a spammer is detected, their address is added to a temporary cache so  that future attempts are immediately blocked without having to recheck the spammer all over again.
-The plugin checks all attempts to leave a comment, register or login against StopForumSpam.com, Project Honeypot, BotScout, DNSBL lists such as Spamhaus.org, known spammer hosts such as Ubiquity Servers, disposable email addresses, very long email address and names, and HTTP_ACCEPT header.
+The plugin checks known spammer hosts such as Ubiquity Servers, disposable email addresses, very long email address and names, and HTTP_ACCEPT header.
 White List Requests:
 When a user is denied access to login, registration or comments, they are presented with a form which allows them to notify the Admin user that they wish to be allowed into the site.
 Spammers usually do not fill out the form, or if they do, it will be filled in with spam.
 When the user presses the submit button, the admin will get an email and can then white list the user so that the person will have access to the site.
 The admin should also clear the cache (on the stop spammer history settings page) and then the user will have access to the site.
-API Keys:

-API Keys are NOT required for the plugin to work.
-StopForumSpam.com does not require a key so this plugin will work immediately without a key.
-The API key for Stop Forum Spam is only used for reporting spam.
-In order to use the Project HoneyPot or BotScout spam databases you will need to register at those sites and get a free API key.

 History: